France fears Islamist rise in Syria unless opposition helped

 George Sabra, another coalition vice-president, said the coalition needed at least $500 million to launch a government.

-He acknowledged, however, that the meeting would not provide a magic solution.

-"The risk (of doing nothing) is the loss of credibility for the coalition within the country and that is what we are trying to avoid," the source said.
-"If we don't have an alternative for the people, they will look where there is a bigger response."

-But the coalition's disunity - it failed last week to form a transitional government [ID:nL6N0AQ0RX] - has deterred the West from boosting assistance, especially sophisticated arms and ammunition that the insurgents are crying out for.
+But its disunity - it failed last week to form a transitional government - has deterred the West from boosting assistance, especially sophisticated arms and ammunition insurgents are crying out for.

 "We also need weapons.
 We needed them from the first minute," Sabra said.
 "At the last meeting of Friends of Syria, they recognised our rights to defend ourselves.
 (But) what does that mean if we cannot provide help to victims?"